Zedeldi/epson-printer-snmp/README.md

 > Whenever a print job is received, the printer will compare the REAL data and the SHOWN data, then updates SHOWN data to the larger value.
 > After performing operations such as head cleaning that increase the counter, the printer increments the SHOWN data and saves it to both (24, 25, 30) and (28, 29).

+### WICReset

+> The WICReset utility and “key” allow end-users to reset the waste ink counter in their printer to clear errors related to waste ink (eg: “Parts inside your printer have reached the end of their service life”).

+The key, `trial`, can be used to reset your counters to 80% for free.
+After packet sniffing with `wireshark`, the correct OIDs can be found.

+The application also stores a log containing SNMP information at `~/.wicreset/application.log` on Linux-based systems, or `%APPDATA%\wicreset\application.log` on Windows.

+Once the log has been found, you can use `wicreset.py <path to log>` to automatically parse and guess the OID structure of your printer.

+If the structure is similar to other printers and the results look sane, please add the model to `models.json` and submit a pull request.

 ## Libraries

 - [easysnmp](https://pypi.org/project/easysnmp/) - SNMP